 - Home automation support

-Who should buy the Motorola MB8600?
+Who Should Go with Motorola MB8600?

 This modem is a better bet if you are driven by the following: